mosesogwo/MyRestaurant/README.md

 # MyRestaurant
 This project is a restaurant website created with html, css and javascript.
-The projects incorporates the use of ES6 Modules and webpack.
+The projects features the use of ES6 Modules and webpack.

 The full project requirement is available on [the odin project](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page).